 Volunteer with LGBT Asylum

-Right now, we are looking for contact persons for the asylum group, volunteers for the refugee group, and for people who are trained in or interested in planning and making events for our members.
-We are looking for volunteers in both Aarhus and Copenhagen, and we will host introduction and training meetings as we get the applications from potential new volunteers.
+Continuously, we are looking for contact persons for the asylum group, volunteers for the refugees group, for people who are trained in or interested in planning and making events, and for interpreters/translators.
+We are looking for volunteers in both Aarhus and Copenhagen, and we will host introduction and training meetings twice a year.

-As a volunteer, no matter what part of LGBT+ Asylum you are in, we prefer that you:
+The next introduction and training meetings will take place on March 11th - 12th 2023.
+As a volunteer, no matter what part of LGBT Asylum you are in, we prefer that you:

-- can take on a responsibility and commit to the group for a longer period
+- Can take on responsibility and commit to the group for a longer period

-- that you are willing to be trained in the work, including coming to our Saturday meetings, refugees and/or contact persons meetings, supervisions and half years meetings.
-In average, it is 2-3 meetings a month.
+- That you are willing to be trained in the work, including coming to our Saturday meetings, Friday cafes, camps, refugees and/or contact persons meetings, half years meetings, and supervision.
+In average, it is 2-3 meetings a month

 Please send a motivated letter to firstname.lastname@example.org.

-Include in the letter what parts and areas you prefer to volunteer within (you can of course be part of many).
+Include in the letter which parts and areas you prefer to volunteer within (you can of course be part of many).

 Volunteering as a contact person

-As contact persons, we always start with the assumption that the asylum activist (which is our name for an asylum seeker) has the responsibility and initiative.
+As contact persons our work is always based on the premise that the asylum activist (in LGBT Asylum an asylum seeker is an asylum activist) basically has the responsibility and initiative.

-Contact persons guides and supports the asylum activist in his or her way.
+Contact persons guide and support the asylum activist in their way.

-As contact person you will follow one or more asylum activists in their way through the Danish asylum system.
-This work is both in relation to the person’s legal case at the authorities and in relation to the social life as a newly arrived LGBT+ person in the Danish asylum system.
+As a contact person you will follow one or more asylum activists in their way through the Danish asylum system.
+This work is both in relation to the person’s legal case at the authorities and in relation to the social life as a newly arrived LGBT+ person in Denmark.

-In relation to the legal case work, among other things, you inform the asylum activist about the system and her/his rights and responsibilities, you prepare the asylum activist for the interviews with different Danish authorities, and you help preparing the case by e.g. gathering back ground information about the legal and social situation for LGBT+ people in the country of origin.
+In relation to the legal case work, among other things, you will inform the asylum activist about the asylum system and their rights and responsibilities, you prepare the asylum activist for the interviews with different Danish authorities, and you help preparing the case by e.g. gathering background information about the legal and social situation for LGBT+ people in the country of origin.

-You will probably also guide the asylum activist to get the right help or guidance from persons/organizations/authorities, that could be health authorities, asylum centers, Danish Refugee Help, lawyers and so on.
+You will also guide the asylum activist to get the right help or guidance from relevant persons/organizations/authorities, that could be health authorities, asylum centers, DRC Danish Refugee Council, lawyers.

 We help each other, when one feels lonely and have hard times – and we share the joys, when things are going the right way, and one wants to share that happiness with likeminded friends.